How do I install a DIY Fence or Wall?5 Mins

 How deep should I dig my post holes?

 - Typically, the depth of the hole being 1/3 of the overall height.
 So for a 1.8m high wall or fence, you’ll need to dig post holes at 600mm depths.

 - However, this can change for certain wind regions or sites with sandy soil.
 If this applies to you, let your ModularWalls consultant know, and they can advise accordingly.

 - The width of the hole should also allow for 50mm of concrete around each side of the post.

-To prepare for this stage, have one person attach the brackets to the inner groove of the posts, which will determine where the panels will sit.
+To prepare for this stage of your DIY fence, have one person attach the brackets to the inner groove of the posts, which will determine where the panels will sit.
 It is best to fasten the brackets prior to installing the posts, so you can ensure exact measurements from the top of the post and create an even wall height.

 - For flush capping, the brackets should also be fastened around 3mm more than the total panel height.
 So, if the total height of your panels is 1800mm (1.8m), your brackets should be fastened at 1803mm.

 - For external capping, allow 23mm more than the total panel height.
 Therefore, if the total height of your panels is 1800mm (1.8m), your brackets should be fastened at 1823mm.

 The other person can then prepare your concrete as per the instructions on the package.
 Avoid throwing a bag of ‘rapid set’ down a hole and adding water in situ.
 Preferably, mix the concrete in a wheelbarrow prior to pouring down the hole, as this will achieve a greater concrete strength.

 Different concrete mixes will set at different times; see the concrete manufacturer’s instructions for more details.
 Smaller jobs using rapid set concrete may even allow the panels to be installed on the same day.
 However, best practice is to let it cure overnight, where possible, so this might be a good time to hang up the work gloves for the day.